Justin Spring: International career

 Spring tore his anterior cruciate ligament at the 2007 Visa Championships.

-Spring was named to the U.S. Olympic Gymnastic team on June 22, 2008.
-He performed very well at the Olympics, and was a key part of the United States Team's bronze medal victory, posting high scores on the vault, parallel bars, high bar, and the floor exercise.
-His high-flying horizontal bar routine in team finals was particularly impressive, and included a stuck triple-back dismount and scored 15.675.
+Spring was named to the U.S. Olympic Gymnastics team on June 22, 2008.
+He performed very well at the Olympics, and was a key part of the United States Team's bronze medal victory, posting high scores on the vault, parallel bars, horizontal bar, and the floor exercise.
+His high-flying horizontal bar routine in team finals was particularly impressive and included a stuck triple-back dismount and scored 15.675.

 Spring's resemblance to Prince Harry has earned him the nickname Prince.

 Retirement

 In 2010 Spring was named Head Coach of the Illinois Fighting Illini men's gymnastics.
-He has indicated that the new position will require him to retire from the sport.
+He indicated that the new position required him to retire from the sport.

-Spring also became a spokesperson for the skincare line Proactiv.